 For fat-burning, stick with moderate activity.
 Try the talk test if you’re unsure how hard you’re working.
-Basically, if you can’t talk during your exercise, you are likely working at vigorous levels.
-If you are slightly out of breath, but can maintain a conversation, you’re likely working at moderate levels and may be in your fat-burning zone.
+If you can’t talk during your exercise, you’re likely working at vigorous levels.
+If you’re slightly out of breath, but can maintain a conversation, you’re likely working at moderate levels and may be in your fat-burning zone.

 Another way to determine your exercise intensity is by your individual capacity.
 Moderate, fat-burning activities may feel like an 11 to 14 of your capacity on a scale from 1 to 20.
 If you start feeling like you’re more at 17 to 19, slow down — this is more vigorous activity.